ChromeUniverse/RedstoneBot/README.md

 Built (mostly) for educational purposes.

+_Want to add this bot to your Discord server?_ [Now you can!](https://discord.com/api/oauth2/authorize?client_id=769761270269476887&permissions=8&scope=bot) Redstone is now hosted on AWS Lightsail and runs non-stop, 24/7.

+_Want to create you own clone of this bot?_ Head over to the `USAGE` section below.

 ## Gallery

 ![image](https://i.postimg.cc/vm24YCqR/redstone2-1.png)

-## Disclaimer

-This bot isn't available for public use, at least not yet.
-It was made to be used exclusively by the SMP BR Discord.

-RedstoneBot is under contant development and refinement.
-Once it's ready for public use, this section will be updated and a public link to add this bot to your own server will be at the very top of this README.

-For now, if you want to use this bot in your own Discord server, you can follow the `USAGE` section below.

 ## Folder Structure